Red Hat Developer Hub 1.9

 1. Use an existing realm, or create a realm, with a distinctive Name such as <my_realm>.
 Save the value for the next step:

-2. To register your Developer Hub in RHSSO, in the created realm, create a Client ID, with:
+2. To register your Developer Hub in RHBK, in the created realm, secure the first application, with:

 1. Client ID: A distinctive client ID, such as <RHDH>.

-3. Navigate to the Credentials tab and copy the Client secret.
+3. Go to the Credentials tab and copy the Client secret.

 4. Save the values for the next step: